Background to Confucianism

 Although there is only a meager

-as a body of philosophical truth (The equivalent in Greek philosophical
+be; it is expressible as a body of teaching.
+The equivalent in Greek philosophical

-tradition would probably be Wisdom [sophia]).
-It is, therefore,
+tradition would probably be Wisdom (sophia).
+The Tao is, therefore,

 something that can be known and taught, and has application to the individual